angelcervant1/IEEE_SouthEastCon_Simulation/README_how-to-run.md

-# Step by step guide for running the simulator
+# Step by step guide to run the simulator